+The Company's generates profit as a function of the fixed interest income accruing on mortgage loans made to the customers.
 The Company's profits can also be affected by an increase in volatility or fall in value of the residential property in the UK backing the loans made to customers.
 Lifetime mortgage loans (both the interest and the initial capital) are repaid from the proceeds of the sale of the mortgaged property upon death of the customer(s) or entry into long-term care.
-There is a risk that the value of the property at redemption is insufficient to meet the accumulated loan due at that time - this risk is borne by the Company and not the customer.
+There is a risk that the value of the property at redemption is insufficient to meet the accumulated loan due at that time, this risk is borne by the Company and not the customer.

 To manage this risk, the Company limited the maximum loan to value ratio when the loans were first made to customers.
 Based on the terms of the loans, additional drawdowns can be refused if the outstanding balance exceeded the value of the property or if the property value dropped by 25% since outset of the mortgage.